ir-uam/RELISON/docs/source/guide/install.rst

-Install SoNALiRe
+Install RELISON
 ==================

-SoNALiRe is a library working with the following operating systems:
+RELISON is a library working with the following operating systems:

 * Linux
 * Windows 10